 Measure Phrases in U.S. Spanish (with Rachel Showstack)

 The goal of this project is to study variation among the production and comprehension of measure phrases in U.S. Spanish.
-Output Oct 20-22, 2017: Measure Phrases in Spanish Spoken in Multilingual Spoken Contexts (with Rachel Showstack).
+Output Menon, Mythili and Showstack, Rachel. (to appear).
+Measure Phrases in Spanish Second Language Learners and Heritage Speakers.
+In Temkin Martinez et al. eds Proceedings of WECOL 2017. [pdf] Oct 20-22, 2017: Measure Phrases in Spanish Spoken in Multilingual Spoken Contexts (with Rachel Showstack).
 Western Conference on Linguistics.
 Boise, Idaho.
 Wichita State IRB # 3914 Misinformation on the Web (with Murtuza Jadliwala)

 In this new interdisciplinary project, we are interested in understanding online sharing behavior of people, in connection with misinformation on the web.
 This research is funded by a MURPA grant from Jan 01, 2018- June 15, 2018, Wichita State IRB # 3970.
 We are currently recruiting participants for this study.
-If you are interested in participating, please contact Matt Hopper (email@example.com) or Bao-Van Nguyen (firstname.lastname@example.org).
-Collaborators Darren DeFrain, Director of Composition Studies, Wichita State University Murtuza Jadliwala, Assistant Professor of EE and CS, Wichita State University Rachel Showstack, Assistant Professor of Spanish & Linguistics, Wichita State University Michael Vitevich, Professor of Psychology, University of Kansas Elsi Kaiser, Associate Professor, University of Southern California Roumyana Pancheva, Associate Professor, University of Southern California Hao Wang, Postdoctoral fellow, UPenn Krish Ashok, Musician extraordinaire
+If you are interested in participating, please contact William Mercer (firstname.lastname@example.org) or Prabashini Siriwardana (email@example.com).
+Collaborators Darren DeFrain, Director of Composition Studies, Wichita State University Murtuza Jadliwala, Assistant Professor of CS, UT San Antonio Rachel Showstack, Assistant Professor of Spanish & Linguistics, Wichita State University Michael Vitevich, Professor of Psychology, University of Kansas Elsi Kaiser, Associate Professor, University of Southern California Roumyana Pancheva, Associate Professor, University of Southern California Hao Wang, Postdoctoral fellow, UPenn Krish Ashok, Musician extraordinaire